-Mowry Conservation Area is a 1.5 mile lightly trafficked loop trail located near Smithfield, RI that features a river.
+Mowry Conservation Area is a 1.5 mile lightly trafficked loop trail located near Smithfield, Rhode Island that features a river.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash